Substantial-Owl/Proxmox-Tag-based-Inventory-Sync/README.md

+This code and documentation is 99% AI GENERATED !!

 ## Ansible Module: Proxmox Tag-based Inventory Sync

 This Ansible module allows you to synchronize the inventory in Ansible Tower/AWX with a Proxmox cluster based on tags associated with Proxmox nodes.
 It retrieves the tags from Proxmox and dynamically generates inventory groups in Ansible Tower/AWX based on those tags.
 The module incorporates security best practices to ensure secure communication and handling of sensitive data.